-(1) In the case of certain identified investors, the underwriting discount will be 3.0% of the gross proceeds in this offering.
+- (1) In the case of certain identified investors, the underwriting discount will be 3.0% of the gross proceeds in this offering. - (2) Assumes full exercise of the over-allotment option at an underwriting discounts and commission rate of 7.0%.

-The underwriters propose to offer the Ordinary Shares offered by us to the public at the public offering price per Ordinary Share set forth on the cover of this prospectus.
-In addition, the underwriters may offer some of the Ordinary Shares to other securities dealers at such price less a concession of up to \$ per Ordinary Share.
+The underwriters propose to offer the Ordinary Shares and/or pre-funded warrants offered by us to the public at the public offering price per Ordinary Share and/or pre-funded warrant, respectively, set forth on the cover of this prospectus.
+In addition, the underwriters may offer some of the Ordinary Shares and/or pre-funded warrants to other securities dealers at such price less a concession of up to \$0.12075 per Ordinary Share.

-If all of the Ordinary Shares offered by us are not sold at the public offering price, the underwriters may change the offering price per Ordinary Share and other selling terms by means of a supplement to this prospectus.
+If all of the Ordinary Shares and/or pre-funded warrants offered by us are not sold at the public offering price, the underwriters may change the offering price per Ordinary Share and/or pre-funded warrant and other selling terms by means of a supplement to this prospectus.